Barry Cumberlege: Early life and education

 Cumberlege was born at Jesmond in Newcastle upon Tyne in 1891, the son of Esther and Charles Cumberlege.
 His father was a superintendent at the Bank of England and had played cricket for Northumberland and Surrey.

 He was educated at Durham School where he played both rugby union and cricket, captaining the school cricket team from 1908 to 1910.
 He was invited to tour South Africa with the Great Britain rugby team which he declined.
 He went on to Emmanuel College, Cambridge, graduating in 1913.

 Cumberlege won both cricket and rugby Blues at Cambridge.
-His rugby Blue was won as a freshman in 1910 and he played for the university each year, captaining the side in 1912–13.
+His rugby Blue was won as a freshman in 1910 and he played for the university each year, captaining the team in 1912–13.
 Cumberlege played as a fullback.
-He captained the side against the touring South African team in 1912–13.
+He was captain against the touring South African team in 1912–13.
 Having played in the Minor Counties Championship for Durham and Northumberland between 1909 and 1912, Cumberlege made his first-class cricket debut for the university in 1913.
 He played seven times during 1913 for the university and also made an appearance for Free Foresters against Cambridge, scoring the only century of his first-class career, an innings of 172.